 Salted caramel is a trendy flavor right now.
 Make this decadent dessert using caramel sauce and candies.

 This rainbow cake in a cup is the ultimate where desserts in a mug are concerned.
 Add a little bit of whipped cream on top and maybe some sprinkles for tons of colorful fun!

 18. Coffee Cake

-This delicious little coffee mug cake even comes with the crumb topping.
+This delicious little coffee cake even comes with the crumb topping.
 Yum!